Franklin not trying to be a better Missy, but a happy Missy

 Undergoing a pair of shoulder surgeries just weeks apart early in the year forced her to step away from the pool.
 It also gave her a chance to re-evaluate her life, her priorities, her struggle to comprehend what happened last summer.

-Franklin is missing the two biggest meets of the year - the U.S. championships in Indianapolis, which begin on Tuesday, and next month's world championships in Budapest, Hungary.
+Franklin is missing the two biggest meets of the year - the U.S. championships in Indianapolis, which began on Tuesday, and next month's world championships in Budapest, Hungary.

 It seems incredibly strange, but somehow liberating at the same time.